Monday, November 19, 2012

 Nargana Experiences

-I finally got high speed internet.
-I went into the village square where the signal seems the strongest just after daybreak before many people were stirring.
+I finally got high-speed internet.
+I went into the village square, where the signal seemed the strongest just after daybreak, before many people were stirring.
 I couldn't believe the difference.
-I was able to get some bill paying done and setup some of our weather data emails which we will be needing.
+I completed some bill paying and set up our weather data emails, which we will need.
 Pictures will have to wait for a better opportunity.

 Posted from Coco Bandero Cays